notartistkarla-ctrl/travel-agency/README.md

 - styles folder contains only global.css

 # bugs
 The number one problem I could not find a solution to is favicon.
-I've tried writing <link rel="icon" href="%PUBLIC_URL%/favicon.ico" /> in index.html, installed React Helmet, erased all code and files related to React's default icon, empties my browsers cache each time, disabled cache, ended and started my project after every try asked ChatGPT, Copilot Search, StackOverflow, W3Schools, NPM, YouTube tutorials and it's still not working.
+I've tried writing in index.html, installed React Helmet, erased all code and files related to React's default icon, empties my browsers cache each time, disabled cache, ended and started my project after every try, asked ChatGPT, Copilot Search, StackOverflow, W3Schools, NPM, YouTube tutorials and couldn't figure out what I'm missing.